iterorganization/IMAS-Python/docs/source/courses/advanced/xarray.rst

     recommend to use :py:func:`imas.util.to_xarray` instead of manually creating xarray ``DataArray``\ s.

+    See also: :ref:`Convert IMAS-Python IDSs directly to Xarray Datasets`.

 Let's start with an introduction of Xarray.
 According to `their website
 <https://docs.xarray.dev/en/stable/getting-started-guide/why-xarray.html>`_ (where you
 can also find an excellent summary of why that is useful):